Brullworfel/SoundReaver/README.md

 # Download binary release

-You can get builded release here: http://brullworfel.ru/progs/soundreaver-1.0.0.1.zip
+You can get builded releases here: https://github.com/Brullworfel/SoundReaver/releases

 Everything you need is included, except for *.smf files (read the instructions).